nikolazleo/ShareFile-Powershell/README.md

 ✅ **Features:**

-- Finds disabled users (employees and clients)
+- Finds disabled users (employees and/or clients)
+- Flexible user type selection (Employee, Client, or Both)
 - Safely deletes users with confirmation prompts
 - Reassigns items and groups to specified admin user
 - Progress tracking and detailed logging